alleb33/Puzzle-Box-Code/README.md

 # Puzzle-Box-Code
 CSC 235 final project
 -
-The code for a puzzle box, you must complete all the puzzles correctly in order to unlock the box.
-The puzzles, simon says and a reaction time based puzzle, are randomly generated everytime the box is reset so one cannot memorize them.
+This project contains the code for a puzzle box that challenges users to solve two puzzles to unlock it:

+    Simon Says
+    Reaction Time

+Each puzzle is randomly generated upon reset, ensuring the challenges cannot be memorized.